TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-12-30-how-to-release-php-81-and-72-package-in-the-same-repository.md

 <br>

-After this workflow is run, we have in the same repository a PHP 7.2 downgraded code.
-But how do **we release it, so it is available via composer on PHP 7.2 as well**?
+After GitHub runs this workflow, we have a PHP 7.2 downgraded code in the same repository.
+But how do **we release it so it is available via composer on PHP 7.2 as well**?

 <br>

 ## 3 Lines of Gold

-I've done few hours of experimenting and consulting with amazing [Jan Kuchar](https://jankuchar.cz/), till we get the sweet 3 lines, that handle all the job.
-You're gonna be surprised, how simple this is:
+I've spent a few hours experimenting and consulting with amazing [Jan Kuchar](https://jankuchar.cz/), till we get the sweet 3 lines that handle the job.
+You're going to be surprised how simple this is:

 ```yaml
             # publish to the same repository with a new tag